 In addition to my work for Bleacher Report, I am also the founder and former editor-in-chief of The Penn Sport Report, a student-run sports magazine at the University of Pennsylvania.
 I have also worked as a featured contributor at Yahoo!
 Sports for two years.
 I am a member of two professional organizations: the Football Writers Association of America and the U.S. Basketball Writers Association.

-Other areas of interest include statistics in sports (e.g. use of analytics in basketball), player scouting (e.g. projecting players in the NFL draft), salary cap rules and strategies in the NFL and NBA, and play design in basketball and football.
+Other areas of interest include statistics in sports (e.g. analytics in basketball), player scouting (e.g. NFL mock drafts), salary cap rules in the NFL and NBA, fantasy football analysis and statistics, and play design in basketball and football.